What Happened to Gene Therapy?

 Now, I don't know what you think white blood cells look like, but apparently I think they look like testicles.

 3. The cell culture is mixed with the vector

 When Ashi's doctors introduced the virus into the culture, nature took over.
 The viral particles were taken up by the white blood cells, introducing the replacement ADA genes into the cell cytoplasm.

 Not all gene therapies occur this way.
 Sometimes the insertion takes place within the body.
 But when it's done outside the body like this, it's called ex vivo (ex = outside, vivo = life).

 4. The white blood cells are returned to the patient

 Finally, a pint or so of murky fluid containing around 10 million of Ashi's genetically modified white blood cells was returned to her bloodstream.
 The infusion took just 28 minutes.

 Below is a drawing made by a nine-year-old girl who was treated with the same gene therapy shortly after Ashi, also for ADA deficiency.
 I love that of all the details contained within this landmark moment, the girl noted that she watched the movie Willow during the gene therapy infusion.

 Above: Image courtesy of the National Museum of American History

-The results prompted researchers to treat newborn babies with ADA deficiency in the same way.
-They could even take blood straight out of the umbilical cord and enable infants to produce their own ADA from the start of their lives.
+The results of this ground-breaking trial prompted researchers to treat newborn babies with ADA deficiency in the same way.
+They even took white blood cells straight out of the umbilical cord, enabling the infants to produce their own ADA from the start of their lives.